 This website is focusing on the impact and development of networks, rather than Social Networks, but we wanted to give a short overview of these networks too.

 Social networks are highly individualised, rather than cohesive membership structures around shared purpose (Malby and Mervyn 2012 ).
-People are inherently social beings.
+People are inherently social beings as we can see from our news feeds daily during the recent challenging times.
 The relationship between individuals and society (collective) underpins social networks – that social networks are formed because of individuals need for connection with others.
+Good examples of social networks are the Parkrun network and many of the networks seen informally responding to the COVID-19 situation, trying to aid connection in times of social distancing.
 Social networks are individualised networks of relationships as opposed to formalised and structured learning networks such as communities of practice.

 Social networks have been widely defined as both:

 - a form of support that emanates from other people (Cohen, Mermelstein et al. 1985 ), and